aaronbloomfield/slp/docs/virtualbox-image-details.md

 # Development installation

-The "Program and Data Representation configuration" section is for the [Program and Data Representation](http://aaronbloomfield.github.io/pdr) course, and it includes all of the compilers and editors needed.
-The "LAMP configuration (with both PHP and Python)" section installs a full [LAMP stack](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) for use with web development; both PHP and Python are installed.
+The "Program and Data Representation configuration" section is for the [Program and Data Representation](http://markfloryan.github.io/pdr) course, and it includes all of the compilers and editors needed.
+The "Python/Django" section installs the files needed to run Python 3 and the Django framework.
 The "Ruby on Rails configuration" section is for developing Ruby on Rails software.

 **Program and Data Representation configuration**

 - Installed the other packages: `sudo apt-get install clang emacs24 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev evince`
-    - Note that there are two other `apt-get install` lines to be run, below: when installing LAMP and when following the [Ruby on Rails installation instructions](https://gorails.com/setup/ubuntu/14.04), both of which are described below
+    - Note that there are two other `apt-get install` lines to be run, below
     - The python-gpgme package is a supporting package for Dropbox, in case students want to install that
 	- The last 5 packages are for Objective C, based on the instructions [here](http://www.fatvat.co.uk/2010/04/getting-started-with-objective-c-on.html) (it may be that only a subset of those packages are actually necessary)
 - Ran the following two commands to change the default C/C++ compiler to clang: